How to start a Private Practice

 Going on this journey with an idea of where it will take you and what the destination looks like is an excellent idea.
 It will mean you won't be shocked at the myriad of new responsibilities you'll be required to have or the amount of time you'll need to spend focusing on the business side of your practice.
 The best way to do this is to talk to other private practitioners within your area and see what their experience was like; chances are they will be a treasure trove of information for you.
 Some considerations I wish someone had elucidated to me:

 The Paperwork, wow - I have never done more in my life.
 Be prepared to take a couple of hours each day initially to fill out forms and applications, and then hopefully (with a good practice management software), you'll be able to reduce that down as you become more established.
-Things like compliance, insurance, billing, invoicing, and progress notes are things that take up most of my administration time.
+Things like compliance, insurance, billing, invoicing, and progress notes take up most of my administration time.
+Luckily, investing in good solutions, including medical billing software, can help with this administrative work.

 Personal Motivation - When you start your practice, there are no deadlines to meet or consequences from your team leader for being on your phone for hours on end.
 Still, the repercussions of not working efficiently or effectively are far worse.
 Without managing your time and organization correctly, you'll find that your business won't succeed.
 I have never had any issues in client-facing time, but I find it difficult to muster the motivation to do Paperwork.
 Make sure you get on top of this and manage it from the outset of your practice.